 Many local schools travel to the VCSU campus, specifically to Foss Hall, for music contests.

 Graichen Gymnasium is located in the heart of campus, and is a primary academic/administration building.
-The building, constructed in 1923, consists of a lower level that provides office space for faculty and staff along with classroom and locker space and two fitness areas.
+The building, constructed in 1923, consists of a lower level that provides office space for faculty and staff along with classroom and locker space.
 The upper level consists of an arena for a variety of activities including team sports practices, academic instruction, and varsity and intramural contests.
 Though neither level of the building is at ground level, Graichen is handicap accessible.

 Events held in Graichen Gym have included: athletic events, dances, open gym and more.

 The Memorial Student Center is the central hub of the university.
 The VCSU Student Center is a meeting place for students, faculty, alumni and the community.
 The Center provides conference rooms, a complete food service, a bookstore with mail service, a game lounge, a swimming pool, and a number of lounge areas.

 Past events hosted in the Student Center include meetings, conferences, training sessions, Blood Drives, coffee house performers/open mic nights and many more!

 The Student Center also offers use of an indoor swimming pool.
 The VCSU Swimming Pool is an American Red Cross Affiliate.
 There are numerous open swimming sessions and classes for interested parties at the Student Center pool.

 Qualified guards are provided at all times.